 rosemary – definitely use fresh rosemary!
 Dried is ok in a pinch (use half the amount listed), but fresh tastes so much better.
 If you don’t have rosemary, you can also use fresh thyme!

 cornstarch – this is used as a thickening agent for the sauce.

 This sauce recipe is SUPER simple, so you don’t need a lot of tools to get the job done.
 That’s a big selling point for me, how about you?

 In a medium saucepan, heat the olive oil over medium-high heat.
 Once the oil is shimmering, add the garlic and brown.
 This will take about 1 minute.

 Stir in the cornstarch well, until the garlic is coated.

 Slowly whisk in the wine and beef stock.
-Simmer and cook while stirring frequently, until the mixture is reduced by half.
+Simmer over medium heat and cook while stirring frequently, until the mixture is reduced by half.
 This will take about 5 to 7 minutes.